MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 * Find ways to bring incremental revenues beyond seasonality and cannibalism.
 * Marketing's  biggest C-suite communication challenge is to accurately prove how effective marketing strategies are on financial outcomes.
 This struggle ranges from fact-based past performance assessments just as much as empirically deciding whether to decrease or increase Marketing Budgets, or even, at a more tactical level, which future marketing investments will return the greater pay off.
+* Collecting the right data, making sense of complex and varied data, adding to the data.

 The most important equation in Marketing is arguably 'Return On Marketing Investment' (ROMI).